MetaSUB/bioinformatics_management/README.md

 [The Core QC Pipeline](https://github.com/MetaSUB/MetaSUB_QC_Pipeline), A pipeline to perform quality control of samples.

 [Data Table Generator](https://github.com/dcdanko/capalyzer), A tool to build data tables from the output of the CAP

+[Main Paper Figures](https://github.com/MetaSUB/main_paper_figures), Code used to build ifures in the MetaSUB manuscript

 ### Private